Advertiser Disclosure

 RBC’s top-tier Avion card is offering up to 70,000 Avion points as a welcome bonus, which is also a record-high offer.

-This card enjoys a location a bit lower on the list than its counterparts for offering an elevated number of points paired with a higher annual fee.
+This card enjoys a location a bit higher on the list than its counterparts for offering an elevated number of points, despite its higher annual fee.
 Plus, there’s a second swath of points distributed in year two.

 TD® Aeroplan® Visa Infinite Privilege* Card